COVID-19 UPDATE: The temporary exhibition in the Hoy Hotel will remain closed at present and there are no guided walks available.

-The main site is closed for major renovations until 2020, funded by the Heritage Lottery Fund, Orkney Islands Council, Historic Environment Scotland, Highlands and Islands Enterprise, Museums Galleries Scotland and LEADER.
+The Scapa Flow Visitor Centre & Museum is closed for major renovations, funded by the Heritage Lottery Fund, Orkney Islands Council, Historic Environment Scotland, Highlands and Islands Enterprise, Museums Galleries Scotland and LEADER.

 Opening times (Subject to staff availability)